nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 echo 132 > /sys/class/gpio/unexport
 ```

-If pins have not been unexported the pins will be "busy" the next time you go to export them.
+If pins have not been unexported an error will occur stating the pins are "busy" the next time you go to export them.

 ## PWM

 C.H.I.P.
 Pro can output a PWM signal up to 24 MHz on two pins: PWM0 and PWM1.
-The Dev Kit also features two places to connect servos to that provide the power needed to drive them.
+The Dev Kit also features two places to connect servos that provide the power needed to drive them.

 ### PWM via sysfs

-Our Linux kernel provides a simple **sysfs** interface to access PWM from.
+The Linux kernel provides a simple **sysfs** interface to access PWM from.
 The PWM controller can be found exported as **pwmchip0** at `/sys/class/pwm/pwmchip0`.
 To test the PWM channels and explore the sysfs file structure, connect to C.H.I.P.
 Pro via [USB-serial](https://docs.getchip.com/chip_pro_devkit.html#usb-serial-uart1-connection) and in a terminal window type:

 ```
 ls /sys/class/pwm/pwmchip0